ADMSCentre/mortar-release/docs/user-guide/Installation.md

 # Installation Guide

+> [!WARNING]
+>
+> The application is currently **under development and may contain bugs or incomplete features**, and is intended to be shared with a limited audience for testing purposes.
+Please use the application with caution and report any issues or feedback to the development team.

 This document provides instructions on how to download and install Mortar on your computer.
 Mortar is a desktop application that is developed to view [Freedom of Information (FOI) documents](https://www.oaic.gov.au/freedom-of-information), as part of the [Designing Automated Tools to support Welfare Rights Advocacy](https://www.admscentre.org.au/designing-automated-tools-to-support-welfare-rights-advocacy/) project of the ARC Centre of Excellence for Automated Decision-Making and Society.

-The installer for Mortar is available for Windows, macOS, and Linux, available to download from the latest release [here](https://github.com/ADMSCentre/mortar-release/releases/latest).
+The installer for Mortar is available for Windows, macOS, and Linux, available to download from the latest release [**here**](https://github.com/ADMSCentre/mortar-release/releases/latest).

 > [!NOTE]
 >